john-x-jiang/john-x-jiang.github.io/_pages/join_team.md

 Prospective Students
 ======

 I am looking for students broadly interested in the development of cutting-edge adaptive machine learning methods with applications in health care.
 BS or MS students with a background in computer science, computer engineering, electrical engineering, applied mathematics / statistics, or related areas are welcome to apply.
-The hard deadline for Spring admission is **Dec.
-1, 2024**.
-For prospective students, you should check [admission requirements](https://www.memphis.edu/cs/future_students/graduate.php) from the Graduate School.
+For prospective Ph.D. students, the hard deadline for Spring admission is **Dec.
+1, 2024**. you should check [admission requirements](https://www.memphis.edu/cs/future_students/graduate.php) from the Graduate School.
 Applicants are also encouraged to send me a copy of **CV** and **transcripts** to <font style="color:blue">Xiajun [dot] Jiang [at] memphis [dot] edu</font> with the subject line "Prospective PhD Student".

 About University
 ======